UNSILENCE ACTION PROJECTS

 ◆ Remind participants that talking openly - with a trusted friend or trusted adult - is a reflection of strength.

-◆ Throughout a program, give participants time and space to reflect, alone and with each other.
+◆ Throughout an extended program, give everyone time and space to reflect, alone and with each other.

 ◆ As you talk about difficult topics, news stories and references to TV shows and movies may arise; take time to acknowledge what is often sensationalized or over-simplified.